Receive a Speeding Ticket in Pittsburgh? We Can Help Fight It.

 In a city like Pittsburgh with traffic that backs up daily, it’s tempting to speed once you see a clear stretch of road ahead.
-You might have been listening to the radio or talking to your kids and not even have realized you were going too fast.
+You might have been listening to the radio or talking to your kids and not even have realized you were going over the speed limit.

 Pennsylvania is one of the only states to prohibit local police from using radar guns, the method of choice by police in most other states.
 Only state troopers are allowed to use radar guns to issue you speeding tickets.